marengohue/master-merchant/RULES.md

 - A player reveals the town's TRADE deck
 - Player CAN DO one round of BARTER based on the value of the items (listed on the items).

+When revealing the trade deck, certain goods will have quality and material icons on them.
+When this is the case a revealing player has to also draw the listed tokens and apply it to the card.
+Quality and material tokens are modifiers to the item's cost and characteristics.
+This rule applies to any item draw scenario except when quality or material is stated in any other manner.

 There are several rules to the trade:
 - Local goods (Except for basic FOODS and DRINKS) are cheaper 20% cheaper when bought and sold locally (rounding down, but not cheaper that ☼1).
 - Players can buy basic FOOD and DRINK items (Plump helmets and Dwarven Ale) unless the the town modifiers state otherwise.